Last reviewed on 16th September 2023 by Martin Alexander (Mortgage Advisor)

-If you’re registered for the CIS then lenders usually only require your payslips to prove your income.
-If you’re not registered to the CIS, you may be asked to provide accounts for at least one year in addition to a SA302.
-Other lenders may require at least three years of employment history.
+If you’re registered for the scheme then lenders only require your payslips to prove your income.
+Unregistered applicants may be asked to provide accounts for at least one year in addition to an SA302.
+Other lenders will require at least three years of employment history.

 If you’re not registered for the scheme, then your affordability will be based on your declared net income figures.
 This will result in your maximum mortgage amount being lower in comparison to being registered for the CIS.
 This is why a CIS mortgage can be beneficial for self-employed construction workers.